The Power of Social Annotation with Hypothesis | Future of Collaboration

 What is Social Annotation?

-First, let’s understand what social annotation is all about before we talk about Hypothesis.
+First, let’s understand what social annotation is before we talk about Hypothesis.
 Social annotation is the practice of adding notes, comments, or questions to digital content, images, or videos in a way that others can see and interact with.
 You can think of it as the modern way of writing your thoughts about a certain topic in your notebook.
-The only difference is that these notes will be shared with others and create a vibrant conversation around the content.
+The only difference is that these notes will be shared with others and create a vibrant conversation around the digital content.

 Introduction to Hypothesis